atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/jnK_Image_77.png)

 Once the pop-up disappears your Customer API will be deployed to your TIBCO Platform Dataplane.
-Let?s now login to TIBCO Control Plane to see your newly deployed Customer API.
+Let's now login to TIBCO Control Plane to see your newly deployed Customer API.

 ## Managing your Applications using TIBCO Platform